Do we make ourselves blind so we don’t see the color of our skin? We could still hear and know the dialect, the language. We would still judge.

 I looked back at Melissa and said, “This isn’t going to be pretty.”
 And just then I heard a loud scream from behind me, but it sounded like a man’s voice.
 I swung around in my seat to see an unbelievable site.
 The table they were sitting at was tipped over and the man was lying on the floor covering his face with his arms pleading with the woman, “Please don’t hurt me.
 I won’t do it again!”
 The woman stood over him holding one of the bar chairs over her head ready to strike.
 Before I knew what was happening, a woman from the next table leaped up and grabbed the chair.
 She brought her knee up and pushed it directly into the gut of the angry woman causing her to topple back onto the table behind her knocking the wind out of her.

 In that moment, the bar had gone completely silent.
-The man on the floor laid on his side bawling his eyes out and shook uncontrollably.
+The man on the floor laid on his side bawling his eyes out and was shaking uncontrollably.
 The woman who had come to his rescue bent down and patted him on the arm and quietly told him he was going to be alright.
 A couple of guys from her table stood up and grabbed the woman lying on the tables and escorted her out of the bar as she muttered and groaned.

 The man slowly stood up and with the help of the woman and I could see his red eyes and tear drenched cheeks.
 Then something amazing happened.
 The other patrons had righted the table and the man sat down.
 Several people near him gave him a pat on the back and told him he was going to be okay.
 They told him he was alright by them and he didn’t need to be with a person that didn’t appreciate him.